ondat/documentation/docs/operations/storageclasses.md

 [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) in Kubernetes are used to link [`PersistentVolumeClaim`s (PVCs)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) with a backend storage provisioner such as Ondat.

 - A `StorageClass` defines parameters to pass to the provisioner, which, in the case of Ondat, can be translated into behaviour applied to the volumes that will be provisioned.
 End users can create more than one custom Ondat `StorageClass` with different [feature labels](/docs/concepts/labels/).
 - By default, the Ondat Operator creates a `storageos` `StorageClass` when Ondat is deployed for the first time.
-End users can get more information about the `StorageClass` object created by running the following commands below;
+End users can get more information about the `StorageClass` object created by running the following commands below:

 ```bash
 # Get more informaton about the "storageos" StorageClass object.